JasonElke/HailstoneLabs_auto_compound/README.md

 - `lpTokenContract`: LP token contract instance.
 - `mainPoolContract`: MainPool contract instance.
 - `masterWombatV2Contract`: MasterWombatV2 contract instance.
-- `swapRouter`: SwapRouter contract instance.
+- `lpPool`: WOM-USDC Pool contract instance.

 2. Events
 - `Deposit`: Emitted when a user makes a deposit.
 Contains the user's address, the amount of USDC deposited, and the corresponding amount of LP tokens.